enthought/enable/docs/source/kiva/font_manager.rst

 2. Examines all the font files identified in the first step and extracts their metadata using `fonttools <https://fonttools.readthedocs.io/en/latest/>`_.
    [:py:func:`create_font_database`]
-3. The :class:`FontManager` is then ready to be used. :class:`~.Font` instances call :py:meth:`findfont` on the global :class:`FontManager` singleton as needed.
+3. The :class:`FontManager` is then ready to be used.
+   :class:`Font <kiva.fonttools.font.Font>` instances call :py:meth:`findfont`
+   on the global :class:`FontManager` singleton as needed.

 Because scanning a system for available fonts is quite an expensive operation, :class:`FontManager` stores a